J. Jay Stockton, age 89, of the Hardin’s Chapel Community, passed away at 12:06 am Saturday at his home.

 Active pallbearers will be Jim Shelton, Randy Treadway, Boyd Pender, Jason Malone, Chris Johnson, Lynn Ricker, Jim Massey, and Glennon Brown.
 Honorary pallbearers will be members of Hardin’s Chapel United Methodist Church and Wayside Freewill Baptist Church, and Dr. Tyler Bailey.

-To send flowers to J. Jay Stockton's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of J. Jay Stockton, please visit our floral store.